ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 ## AutoTile Guide

 First thing first.
-We will need some image editor i will go with Aseprite but [Libresprite](https://libresprite.github.io/#!/downloads) is its free earliler version which have all the feautres we need.
+We will need some image editor.
+I will go with Aseprite but [Libresprite](https://libresprite.github.io/#!/downloads) is its free earliler version which have all the feautres we need.
 In fact any image editor will be fine but Libre/Asesprite have grid support and that helps A LOT.

-Before we go we need to establish some names
+Before we go we need to establish some names:
 Tileset - colection (set) of your tiles that will build your shapes ingame
 Tilemap - object in gdevelop that will use this extension and draw your tiles bsed on adjacent tiles to each tile
 Tile - part of tileset that will build unique part of your image (for example bottom right corner)